- Meetings & Events

 Sally began her career as a Paramedic for the Baltimore City Fire Department continuing this pursuit of emergency medicine through employment with Kent County EMS, Dover Delaware and Portsmouth Fire and Rescue, Portsmouth Virginia.
 Following this pursuit Sally entered the cardiovascular care arena serving the community of Hampton Roads, Virginia as a Cardiovascular Technology with the Sentara Health Care System caring for patients in the Cardiac Catheterization Laboratory and recovery area.
 She continued giving to the Hampton Roads community serving as the director of the School of Cardiovascular Technology at the Sentara College of Health Sciences.
 She currently is adjunct faculty for Old Dominion University educating cardiovascular pathophysiology.

 Sally pursued and earned a Bachelor’s degree majoring in Biology and Chemistry from Old Dominion University.
 Here, Sally participated in university research developing a higher understanding of vector borne disease.
-Currently Sally is a PhD candidate of Walden University Epidemiology Health Promotion finding direction for promoting health and well being for children suffering from obesity.
+Currently Sally is a PhD candidate of Walden University Epidemiology Health Promotion finding direction for promoting health and well-being for children suffering from obesity.

 Sally has a defined passion and dedication for promotion of education, awareness and prevention of the cardiovascular disease states which represent the number one killer of our nation.